Rve27/RvKernel-Manager/README.md

 <p><strong>Take full control of your device's kernel.
 Tune performance, battery life, and more!</strong></p>
 <br>
 <p>Unlock the true potential of your Android device with <strong>RvKernel Manager</strong>, a powerful and user-friendly open-source tool for managing your kernel settings.
-Designed for advanced users, this app provides a clean interface to tweak and monitor a wide range of kernel parameters without needing to use a terminal.</p>
+This app provides a clean interface to tweak and monitor a wide range of kernel parameters.</p>
 <br>
 <p>Fine-tune your device for peak performance, maximum battery life, or a perfect balance between the two.</p>